 But what if after using this keyword tool you introduced the suggested changes and nothing happened?
 Or worse!
 What if you dropped in rankings for your money-making key phrase and you saw your competitors rank even higher than you?

 There can be two reasons for that:

-- Some other factors are holding your page back (like backlinks, poorly optimized internal structure, slow website speed, etc.)
+- Some other factors are holding your page back (lack of link building, poorly optimized internal structure, slow website speed, etc.)

 - You based your work on wrong assumptions

 And today, I will walk you through the process of preparing your environment for analysis in Surfer.
 Therefore you'll increase your chances to rank your page with on-page optimization.

 We will focus on three major things: